digitalocean/csi-digitalocean/test/e2e/README.md

 ### Add support for a new Kubernetes release

-1. Make and push any necessary updates to our Kubernetes fork.
 1. Add a new Kubernetes version-specific block to the runner image Dockerfile; make sure to update the `SHA_*` commit hash and/or `*_SHA256_*` e2e.test binary checksum variables as well.
 (You can use `scripts/get-e2etest-sha256` to generate the e2e.test binary checksum for a given Kubernetes version.)
-1. Update the kubectl version in the test runner Dockerfile.
 1. Update the Makefile `runner-build` and `runner-push` targets.
 1. Extend the Kubernetes release-specific build arguments in the `handle-images.sh` script.
 1. Add a new testdriver YAML configuration file.